Benrinnes distillery: History

 The distillery was sold to John Dewar & Sons in 1922.
-Under Dewars it was rebuilt in 1955, replacing the malting floors with a Saladin box, and ending the farming activities on the site.
+Dewars join Distillers Company (DLC) in 1925.
 The distillery was expanded in 1966, adding three stills to the three present stills, which were all converted to internal heating in 1970.
 In 1974 Benrinnes changed its distillation process to a partial triple distillation process.
 The distillery stopped producing its own malt in 1984 opting to buy malt on the market instead, and removed its saladin box.

+DLC was renamed as United Distillers in 1987.
+In 1998 United Distillers was merged with International Distillers & Vintners to create United Distillers & Vintners, forming the spirits division of Diageo plc.

 The triple distillation process was abandoned in 2007, when it switched to a more common configuration of two wash stills and four spirit stills.

 Production

 Benrinnes employed some unusual production techniques.
 Between 1974 and 2007 the distillery used a unique partial triple distillation process.
 In this process the feints from the wash still, the weaker parts of feints of the spirit still, and the feints from the low wine still itself are distilled in a low wines still, while the spirit still is fed by the foreshots and the heart of the wash and low wine still, and its own foreshots and strong feints.
 The necks of the stills are cooled by worm tubs, a technique that is no longer very common.

 Benrinnes produces one fifteen-year-old semi-official bottling in the Flora and Fauna range since 1991.